goharbor/harbor/README.md

 Harbor is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF).
 If you are an organization that wants to help shape the evolution of cloud native technologies, consider joining the CNCF.
 For details about who's involved and how Harbor plays a role, read the CNCF
 [announcement](https://www.cncf.io/blog/2018/07/31/cncf-to-host-harbor-in-the-sandbox/).

-### Features
+## Features

+* **Cloud native registry**: With support for both container images and [Helm](https://helm.sh) charts, Harbor serves as registry for cloud native environments like container runtimes and orchestration platforms.
 * **Role based access control**: Users and repositories are organized via 'projects' and a user can have different permission for images under a project.
-* **Policy based image replication**: Images can be replicated (synchronized) between multiple registry instances, with auto-retry on errors.
+* **Policy based image replication**: Images can be replicated (synchronized) between multiple registry instances based on policies with multiple filters (repository, tag and label).
+Harbor will auto-retry to replicate if it encounters any errors.
 Great for load balancing, high availability, multi-datacenter, hybrid and multi-cloud scenarios.
 * **Vulnerability Scanning**: Harbor scans images regularly and warns users of vulnerabilities.
-* **LDAP/AD support**: Harbor integrates with existing enterprise LDAP/AD for user authentication and management.
+* **LDAP/AD support**: Harbor integrates with existing enterprise LDAP/AD for user authentication and management, and supports importing LDAP groups into Harbor and assigning proper project roles to them.
 * **Image deletion & garbage collection**: Images can be deleted and their space can be recycled.
 * **Notary**: Image authenticity can be ensured.
 * **Graphical user portal**: User can easily browse, search repositories and manage projects.